chrisclark/blog/content/engineering-at-companies-that-dont-sell-software.md

 Title: Software at Companies that Don't Sell Software
 Date: 2016-06-22
-Author: Chris Clark
+Author: Chris
 Slug: software-at-companies-that-dont-sell-software
 Category: Engineering Management
-Status: Draft

-If you're a software professional, there are basically two types of companies you might work for; those whose products are fudamentally software (they make money directly from technology), and those that make their money some other way, but rely on software.
+If you're a software professional, there are two types of companies you might work for; those whose products are fundamentally software (they make money directly from technology), and those that make their money some other way, but rely on software.
 Let's call the first Type A, and the second Type B<sup>[1](#footnote1)</sup>.